 So it came to pass that on Friday after work my friends Antony and Olwen joined Nick and I for a braai in my beloved garden.
 The warm, still weather encouraged us to carry the table outside and dine under the stars, and the picture was taken just as the light faded.
 Little sparkly candles, my beloved gold beaded placemats, good friends, good food, good wine – what more could you want?
-Nick outdid himself on the braai front and reprised a dish he first made last summer – pork fillet stuffed with pear and sage (soon to be the subject of its own post!), served alongside caprese salad and a sinfully creamy, cheesy potato bake.
+Nick outdid himself on the braai front and reprised a dish he first made last summer – pork fillet stuffed with pear and sage, served alongside caprese salad and a sinfully creamy, cheesy potato bake.
 But the star of the show (particularly if you ask Antony!!) was the dessert.
 Seeing as there is an abundance of gorgeous summer fruit available right now, I wanted to do something fairly light and fruity, so what better option than a cherry clafoutis?

 According to the Joy of Baking, a clafoutis (also sometime spelled clafouti is a French country dessert which originated in the Limousin region in Southwest France.
 The word comes from the French word clafir which means ‘to fill’ and it is traditionally made with the first sweet cherries of the season which are left unpitted as the kernels are said to add extra flavor while baking.
 The batter is rather like a pancake batter (heavy on the sugar and eggs, light on the flour) and results in a baked custard rather than a cakey confection.
 I knew none of this when I first made a clafoutis about five years ago.
 Hell, I didn’t even know how to pronounce the word!!
 I think it was the picture that caught my eye first, rather than the recipe – all puffed up and golden and strewn with slivered almonds.
 The recipe in question was in fact for a quince clafoutis, but I have always made it with apricots (both fresh and tinned), and I still use the same recipe clipped from some long-forgotten magazine and stuck into my recipe book.
 I decided on cherries before I discovered that cherries are the traditional option – I just thought they’d look pretty and add the requisite tartness to the pudding.
 Clearly I am a clafoutis natural 😉